Los Angeles Child Custody Lawyer

 Because each family is unique, it is important to work with a Los Angeles family law attorney who can work with you to create the right solution for you and your family.

 It is important to work with an attorney with the appropriate experience in crafting parenting plans to see that the plan provides you with all the benefits possible.
 The court’s order for child support will be partially based on the amount of time your child spends at each residence.
 That is where the relationship between visitation, custody, and support ends.

 A parent cannot withhold child support because of a breach of the visitation agreement.
 Likewise, missed support payments do not allow the custodial parent to deny visitation.

-Discuss your child custody rights and legal options today; call (818) 600-6534 to speak with a Los Angeles child custody lawyer at Stolar Law Group.
+Discuss your child custody rights and legal options today; call (818) 600-6534 to speak with a child custody lawyer in Los Angeles at Stolar Law Group.